percona/percona-server/doc/source/release-notes/Percona-Server-8.0.16-7.rst

 - Parallel doublewrite buffer writes must crash the server on an I/O error occurs.
 Bug fixed :psbug:`5678`.

-- After resetting the :variable:`innodb_temp_tablespace_encrypt` to ``OFF`` during runtime the subsequent file-per-table temporary tables continue to be encrypted.
+- After resetting the :ref:`innodb_temp_tablespace_encrypt` to ``OFF`` during runtime the subsequent file-per-table temporary tables continue to be encrypted.
 Bug fixed :psbug:`5734`.

 - Setting the encryption to ``ON`` for the system tablespace generates an encryption key and encrypts system temporary tablespace pages.
 Resetting the encryption to ``OFF``, all subsequent pages are written to the temporary tablespace without encryption.
 To allow any encrypted tables to be decrypted, the generated keys are not erased.
-Modifying the :variable:`innodb_temp_tablespace_encrypt` does not affect file-per-table temporary tables.
+Modifying the :ref:`innodb_temp_tablespace_encrypt` does not affect file-per-table temporary tables.
 This type of table is encrypted if ``ENCRYPTION`` ='Y' is set during table creation.
 Bug fixed :psbug:`5736`.

 - An instance started with the default values but setting the redo-log without specifying the keyring plugin parameters does not fail or throw an error.
 Bug fixed :psbug:`5476`.

-- The :variable:`rocksdb_large_prefix` allows index key prefixes up to 3072 bytes.
-The default value is changed to ``TRUE`` to match the behavior of the :variable:`innodb_large_prefix`. :psbug:`5655`.
+- The :ref:`rocksdb_large_prefix` allows index key prefixes up to 3072 bytes.
+The default value is changed to ``TRUE`` to match the behavior of the :ref:`innodb_large_prefix`. :psbug:`5655`.

 - On a server with a large number of tables, a shutdown may take a measurable length of time.
 Bug fixed :psbug:`5639`.

 - The changed page tracking uses the LOG flag during read operations.
 The redo log encryption may attempt to decrypt pages with a specific bit set and fail.
 This failure generates error messages.
 A NO_ENCRYPTION flag lets the read process safely disable decryption errors in this case.
 Bug fixed :psbug:`5541`.

-- If large pages are enabled on MySQL side, the maximum size for :variable:`innodb_buffer_pool_chunk_size` is effectively limited to 4GB.
+- If large pages are enabled on MySQL side, the maximum size for :ref:`innodb_buffer_pool_chunk_size` is effectively limited to 4GB.
 Bug fixed :psbug:`5517`.
 (Upstream `94747 <https://bugs.mysql.com/bug.php?id=94747>`__)

 - The TokuDB hot backup library continually dumps TRACE information to the server error log.
 The user cannot enable or disable the dump of this information.
 Bug fixed :psbug:`4850`.